 Components of a Human Resource Management System (HRMS)

 The main function of an HR Management System is to standardize and consolidate the core processes related to Human Resource management.
 An HRMS includes separate HR modules to take care of specific HR and admin tasks leaving HR staff free to focus on creating a better workplace.
 These are the core functionalities of an ideal Human Resource Management System:

-A holistic module to track and monitor applicants across job boards, recruitment portals, and websites throughout all phases (find, shortlist, interview and hire) seamlessly in a single interface to collaborate with recruiters and streamline the hiring process.
+A holistic employee onboarding module to track and monitor applicants across job boards, recruitment portals, and websites throughout all phases (find, shortlist, interview and hire) seamlessly in a single interface to collaborate with recruiters and streamline the hiring process.

 Store and retrieve all up-to-date, employee-related information (basic profile, employment history, performance, role, etc.) on a centralized database that can be accessed anywhere, anytime to take workforce or organization-related decisions.